 Public Impact Projects at Smaller Organizations

-This forthcoming new program aims to support small and mid-size cultural organizations that are working on humanities interpretation and public programming for their communities.
+This new NEH grant program supports small and mid-size cultural organizations that are working on humanities interpretation and public programming for their communities.
 This program is designed to increase the accessibility of NEH funds to small organizations, particularly those from underserved communities.
 Across the United States, these organizations serve their communities as keepers of history and culture, sources of informal education, and gathering places for their community.
 To assist them in expanding the impact, reach, and excellence of their public programs, these awards support a variety of activities that focus on either strengthening interpretive approaches for future programming or enhancing community engagement with public programs.
-Additional information is forthcoming.
-(Deadline: Summer 2023)

 Addressing Our Changing Climate